-SNMP (Simple Network Management Protocol) makes it easy for administrators to scan their network and discover what devices are connected, and in the case of printers find out details like model, serial number, and toner levels.
+SNMP (Simple Network Management Protocol) makes it easy for administrators to scan their network and discover what devices are connected, and in the case of printers find out details like model, serial number, toner levels and device errors.

-Older versions of SNMP, including SNMPv1 and SNMPv2 require the device and server to use a shared secret called a “community string” in order to communicate.
-However because the same community string is configured on every device, a hacker would only need to guess one password to obtain a lot of information about devices on the network.
+Older versions of SNMP, including SNMPv1 and SNMPv2c require the device and server to use a shared secret called a “community string” in order to communicate.
+The community string typically defaults to “public” for data retrieval.
+However, the SNMPv1/v2c protocol sends the community string in clear text and can potentially be discovered with packet sniffing thereby reducing its security.

 How does PaperCut work with SNMPv3?